TheJacksonLaboratory/hpo-web/README.md

 + To execute the client (Angular app) unit tests run

       ./gradlew clientTest

 + To execute backend and client unit tests run

       ./gradlew test

 ## Other
-+ To see possible gradle tasks, execute
++ To see possible gradle tasks execute

       ./gradlew tasks

++ To delete the previous build execute

+      ./gradlew clean